Controller of site safety: History

 The British Rail Rule Book assigned responsibility for appointment of lookouts for warning railway staff of approaching trains to the 'man-in-charge' through the 1980s.

-In February 1985, four railway workers that were part of a six man crew clearing snow from points were struck and killed by a passing train.
+In February 1985, four railway workers that were part of a six-man crew clearing snow from points were struck and killed by a passing train.
 The group had no defined leader and no appointed lookouts despite poor visibility due to falling snow.

 In 1989, the role was renamed "Person In Charge of Work" (PICOW), but otherwise remained similar to the previous role.

-In 1990, eleven railway staff were killed by trains while on or about the tracks, combined with further fatalities in 1991, British Rail revised the rules surrounding staff on or about the tracks, implmenting significant changes in response to deficiencies in the rule book at the time.
+In 1990, eleven railway staff were killed by trains while on or about the tracks, combined with further fatalities in 1991, British Rail revised the rules surrounding staff on or about the tracks, implementing significant changes in response to deficiencies in the rule book at the time.

 From April 1992, a PICOW was required to be appointed anytime workers were on or near the line, in response to these incidents, tasked with ensuring workers are kept safe from trains by appointing lookouts, arranging closure of tracks and other methods.
 Additionally, the PICOW role now required a formal certification to perform, with a formal training course to teach key concepts, such as setting up safe system of work and usage of railway documents to plan work.
-The course was a 2 day course, implemented on the job experience requirements before someone could become eligible to train as a PICOW.
+The course was a 2-day course, implemented on the job experience requirements before someone could become eligible to train as a PICOW.

 On 7 August 1999, this job role was officially renamed to Controller of Site Safety (COSS).